This Week in Transportation News: 12 Stories You Need to See

 Can't-Miss Earnings

-In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Lucid Group, Nikola, and Hagerty.
+In addition to these popular releases, several must-read earnings reports crossed the wire this week, including the quarterly results for Canoo Inc. and Innoviz Technologies.

 Catch up on all the latest earnings reports here.